sanketchavan08/myprojects/readme.txt

 ######
-I have written some explanation of my projects on my website www.getsanket.com i will really appreciate if share projects to other people and leave a star.
+I have written some explanation of my projects on my website www.getsanket.com if you found my codes and explanation helpful then i would really appreciate if you share projects to other people and leave a star.